kubecost/docs/getting-started.md

 ## <a name="cluster-efficiency"></a>Measuring cluster cost efficiency

-For teams interested in reducing their Kubernetes costs, we have seen it be beneficial to first understand how efficiently they have been using their provisioned resources.
-This can be answered by measuring how much idle resources (e.g. compute, memory, etc) cost as a percentage of your overall spend.
-This overall figure represents the impact of many infrastructure and application-level decision, i.e. machine type selection, bin packing efficiency, and more.
+For teams interested in reducing their Kubernetes costs, we have seen it be beneficial to first understand how efficiently  provisioned resources have been used.
+This can be answered by measuring the cost of idle resources (e.g. compute, memory, etc)  as a percentage of your overall cluster spend.
+This figure represents the impact of many infrastructure and application-level decision, i.e. machine type selection, bin packing efficiency, and more.
 The Kubecost product (Cluster Overview page) provides a view into this data for an initial assessment of resource efficiency and the cost of waste.

 <div style="text-align:center;"><img src="/cluster-efficiency.png" /></div>

 With an overall understanding of idle spend you will have a better sense for where to focus efforts for efficiency gains.
-Each resource type can now be tuned for your product and business.
+Each resource type can now be tuned for your business.
 Most teams we’ve seen end up targeting utilization in the following ranges:

 * CPU: 50%-65%
 * Memory: 45%-60%
 * Storage: 65%-80%

 Target figures are highly dependent on the predictability and distribution of your resource usage (e.g. P99 vs median), the impact of high utilization on your core product/business metrics, and more.
 While too low resource utilization is wasteful, too high utilization can lead to latency increases, reliability issues, and other negative behavior.